 - Timely: Don't wait.
 Give feedback as soon after the performance takes place (positive and negative).

 - Specific: Tell exactly what the employee did that was good or needs improvement.
-Don't leave him/her guessing which part of their behavior needs improvement.
+Don't leave the employee guessing which part of their behavior needs improvement.
 The focus should be on the behavior, not the individual.

 - Sincere: Be honest and open.
 Tell the employee what their performance affected.